Daniel Podence

-Daniel Castelo Podence (born 21 October 1995) is a Portuguese professional footballer who plays as a winger for Super League Greece club Olympiacos, on loan from Saudi Pro League club Al-Shabab.
+Daniel Castelo Podence (born 21 October 1995) is a Portuguese professional footballer who plays as a winger for Saudi Pro League club Al Shabab.

 He started his career with Sporting CP, appearing in 40 competitive matches and also being loaned to Moreirense, with whom he won the 2017 Taça da Liga.
 He then joined Olympiacos, winning the 2019–20 Super League Greece.
 In January 2020, he signed with Wolverhampton Wanderers.
 He returned to Olympiacos on loan for the 2023–24 season, winning the Conference League.
 He moved to Al-Shabab in September 2024, returning to Olympiacos for a third spell in 2025.

 Podence made his full debut for Portugal in 2020.

 Club career

 Sporting CP

 Born in Oeiras, Lisbon, Podence joined Sporting CP's youth system shortly before his 10th birthday, arriving from neighbouring Belenenses.
 On 3 February 2013, whilst still a junior, he made his senior debut, appearing for the former's reserves in a Segunda Liga match against Marítimo B after coming on as a late substitute for Bruma.

 Podence played his first official game for the first team on 29 December 2014, starting in a 2–0 away win over Vitória de Guimarães in the final stages of the Taça da Liga.
 He was then loaned to Moreirense in a season-long move.
 He made his debut in the Primeira Liga on 17 September 2016 in a 2–0 loss at Estoril, scoring his first goal in the competition on 29 October in another away fixture, against Tondela (a 2–1 victory).
 On 4 December 2016, his brace helped the hosts to a 3–1 win over Nacional, and he also made three appearances for the club in the League Cup campaign, which ended with them winning their first-ever trophy.

 In late January 2017, Podence was recalled by Sporting manager Jorge Jesus.
 He terminated his contract on 1 June 2018, following a violent attack on the players by a number of their own supporters.